ebs-universe/cefkivy/README.md

      needed.
 Things like OSM and Google Maps zoom (scroll) when the intent is pan (drag).
      - Pinch to zoom is not implemented.
+  - The enter key still doesn't work as expected on both the physical and virtual keyboards.
+  Not entirely certain if it is supposed to.
   - Some restructuring of the Mixins is needed to better capture the dependencies and create a reliable MRO.
   - Documentation and examples need to be written up.